dbein/dbein.github.io/research_publications.md

 ***

 #### Journal Publications
+21. P. Ly, A. Verma, and D. Bein, “Skin Cancer Recognition with Novel Deep Learning Methodology on Mobile Platform”, International Journal of Computational Vision and Robotics, accepted
 20. J. Eapen, A. Verma, and D. Bein, “Improved big data stock index prediction using deep learning with CNN and GRU”, International Journal of Big Data Intelligence (2020) 7(4):202-210
 19. B. B. Madan, M. Banik and D. Bein, "Securing Unmanned Autonomous Systems from Cyber Threats", Journal of Defense Modeling and Simulation, available online as of February 23, 2016 at https://journals.sagepub.com/doi/pdf/10.1177/1548512916628335
 18. Y. Wen, D. Bein, S. Phoha, "Dynamic Clustering of Multi-modal Sensor Networks in Urban Scenarios", Information Fusion (2014) 15:130-140